term_is_ancestor_of()WP 3.4.0

 Usage

-ID or object to check if this is the parent term.
+ID or object that should be the parent term.

 $taxonomy(string) (required)